Holly Morgan

-Holly Morgan (born 10 February 1993, Leicester, United Kingdom) is a former professional association footballer who played as a defender.
+Holly Morgan (born 10 February 1993) is a former professional association footballer who played as a defender.
 Her one and only team were FA Women's Super League's Leicester City.
-She joined Leicester in 2004 at the age of 11 and she has been a one club woman sinc,apart from playing with River City Ladies 2022/23 Season.
+She joined Leicester in 2004 at the age of 11 and she has been a one club woman apart from playing with River City Ladies 2022/23 Season.

 Her brother Jonathan is the former manager of Leicester Reserves and the first team.
 Her father Rohan, is the chairman, and her sister, Jade, is the general manager.
 She is a qualified solicitor and has completed the London Marathon.

 On 20 July 2021, Morgan retired after 17 years playing for Leicester City to take up a coaching role with the club.
 She left Leicester on 25 November, after her brother was sacked as team manager.